 *If you’re wondering, yes, most Kiva borrowers do pay interest on their loans.
 However, Kiva itself and Kiva’s lenders do not receive the interest.
 The interest is collected by and goes to the local Field Partners to cover the costs of doing business, but Kiva says it will not partner with an organization that charges unreasonable interest rates.

 Relax.
 Most Nomads Think Experiences Are Greater Than Things

 At the end of the day, most digital nomads don’t want material things.
 Think about it: They’ve brazenly forsaken every expectation society has for them—a stable desk job, a house to call home (and all its trappings), a life lived in one place—to travel the world.
 Digital nomads crave experiences and meaning more than anything else.

 So maybe the best gift you can give a digital nomad is quality time together…before they head off to their next destination. ;)

 In a hurry to get a digital nomad gift in time for Christmas?
-Sign up for a FREE trial of Amazon Prime, and you’ll get FREE TWO-DAY SHIPPING!
+Sign up for Amazon Prime, and you’ll get FREE TWO-DAY SHIPPING!

 Get More of My Gift Guides Here: